Discrete integrable systems associated with relativistic collisions: Integrable lattice equations, Yang--Baxter maps and classical collisions

-3D consistent equations generate solutions of the Yang-Baxter equation and vice versa.
-This connection relies on the symmetries of the equations and the invariant conditions of the maps \cite{KasNi,kp4,paptong,paptonves,shib}.
-The following proposition for Yang--Baxter maps defined on quasigroups which satisfy an invariant condition appears in \cite{shib} (see also \cite{kp4} for applications in the case of parametric Yang--Baxter maps) \begin{proposition} Let $R:L \times L \rightarrow L \times L $, $R(x,y)=(u(x,u),v(x,y))$ be a Yang-Baxter map on the quasigroup $(L,*)$ with $v(x,y)*u(x,y)=x*y$.
+3D consistent equations generate solutions of the Yang--Baxter equation and vice versa.
+This connection relies on the symmetries of the equations and the invariant conditions of the maps \cite{KasNi,kp4,paptong,paptonves,shib}. { A similar approach can be considered for multi-component systems of difference equations \cite{KasNiPT}}.
+The following proposition for Yang--Baxter maps defined on quasigroups which satisfy an invariant condition appears in \cite{shib} (see also \cite{kp4} for applications in the case of parametric Yang--Baxter maps). \begin{proposition} Let $R:L \times L \rightarrow L \times L $, $R(x,y)=(u(x,u),v(x,y))$ be a Yang--Baxter map on the quasigroup $(L,*)$ with $v(x,y)*u(x,y)=x*y$.
 Then

 where $\backslash$ denotes the left division operation, is a 3D consistent equation. \end{proposition} In the case of an abelian group $(L,+)$, the invariant condition becomes $u(x,y)+v(x,y)=x+y$ and the corresponding 3D consistent equation